 Myoskeletal Therapy focuses on five fundamental areas of soft tissue assessment:

 - Tissue tension

 - Tissue neurology

-We all have seen how heeled shoes steal propulsive power from tendons, ligaments and leg muscles which not only places the foot and leg under greater stress to achieve the demands of propulsion, but causes the borrowed power to be leeched from higher structures in the kinetic chain, including the knees, thigh muscles, hips and trunk.
+We all have seen how heeled shoes steal propulsive power from tendons, ligaments, and leg muscles which not only places the foot and leg under greater stress to achieve the demands of propulsion, but causes the borrowed power to be leeched from higher structures in the kinetic chain, including the knees, thigh muscles, hips, and trunk.
 As a small army of anatomical reinforcements is recruited to rescue the handicapped fascial tissues, the body continues to lose energy to the ground and optimal neurology to the brain.
 Heels of any height set in motion a series of gait-negative consequences, making natural gait—meaning the barefoot kind—impossible.

-In order to achieve a high level of results when treating soft tissue conditions such as plantar fasciosis, history taking and hand-on assessments must be extremely specific regarding the nature of the lesion, the exact tissue involved, the functional disturbance that caused it, and the neurological disturbance it has created.
+In order to achieve a high level of results when treating soft tissue conditions such as plantar fasciosis, history taking and hands-on assessments must be extremely specific regarding the nature of the lesion, the exact tissue involved, the functional disturbance that caused it, and the neurological disturbance it has created.
 Whether by hanging up our tennis shoes or running on the beach, we must work to preserve our uniquely human mode of transportation.
 Our footsteps today, like those that came millions of years before us, may influence future feet for generations to come.